Complete & Partial Dentures

-We will start you on your way to dentures by evaluating the condition of your mouth.
-If you still have a few teeth left, we will need to setup and appointment to have them extracted before we can continue.
-Once the remaining teeth are extracted we can take a mold of your mouth that we will send to our dental lab.
-They will use the mold that we make to craft a set of dentures that will fit perfectly into both arches of your mouth.
+Once the remaining teeth are extracted, we can take a mold of your mouth that we will send to our dental lab.
+They will use the mold to craft a set of dentures that will fit perfectly into both arches of your mouth.

 Depending on the scenario, we can provide you with a temporary denture to fill in for the missing teeth while you wait for the permanent one to be crafted and sent back to us.
 This will conclude the first appointment.

 Once we receive the dentures from the laboratory it will be time for your second appointment.
-It will be obvious which arch is the top and which is the bottom.
 The top arch will be made to fully cover the whole roof of your mouth, whereas the bottom arch will have a U-shaped cutout in the middle to accommodate your tongue.

 How Do You Take Care of Dentures?